-During the 2016 election campaign anxiety levels shot up!
-Family arguments exhausted themselves and friendships bit the dust.
+Sadly, across the board, during the 2016 election campaign anxiety levels shot up, family arguments exhausted themselves and friendships bit the dust.

 Sleeplessness, confusion, fear and isolation became all too common.
 Folks discovered, as they blustered, that they couldn’t make a logical argument for their own positions, a humbling experience.